simplonco/training/README.md

 Please read the [Contribution guide](https://github.com/simplonco/training/blob/master/CONTRIBUTING.md) first!

-Do you want to add a resource? correct a mistake?
-Or do you need a new exercise or project to cover a topic?
+Do you want to add a resource? correct a mistake? or do you need a new exercise or project to cover a topic?
 Do not hesitate to write an [issue](https://github.com/simplonco/training/issues)!

 _To be continued.._